johnlogsdon/py-event-sourcing/README.md

-# Event Sourcing V2
+# pysource - A minimal, `asyncio`-native event sourcing library

-A minimal, `asyncio`-native event sourcing library for Python using SQLite.
-It provides the core components for event-sourced systems, with a simple API for `write`, `read`, and `watch` operations on event streams.
+This library provides core components for building event-sourced systems in Python.
+It uses SQLite for persistence and offers a simple API for `write`, `read`, and `watch` operations on event streams.

 For a deeper dive into the concepts and design, please see:
 *   **[Concepts](docs/CONCEPTS.md)**: An introduction to the Event Sourcing pattern.